 West Norfolk Rural Community Capital Grants

 This Fund is being delivered on behalf of the Borough Council of King’s Lynn and West Norfolk, and is funded by the UK Government through the Rural England Prosperity Fund.
 It provides capital grants to community organisations in the rural areas of the Borough of King’s Lynn and West Norfolk.
-For the purposes of this fund this excludes King’s Lynn, and some built up industrial areas.
+For the purposes of this Fund, this excludes King’s Lynn and some built up industrial areas.
 To determine if your project is in an eligible area, see the map link below.

 Projects should have the overarching objective of providing resilient community services and assets for local people to benefit the local economy, to address the challenges of rural isolation, support social cohesion and boost local pride.

-- Objective: Enable communities to build upon local provision and benefit from well serviced and resilient facilities which meet local need now and into the future.
+- Objective: to support communities to build upon their local offer through well-serviced facilities which meet specific local needs now and into the future.
 Projects should create, improve and futureproof community facilities, green spaces and communal infrastructure.

 - Vision: social cohesion and local pride.
-Investment will be prioritised for projects which reduce carbon emissions, work towards net zero targets, create resilient infrastructure and establish local green infrastructure projects in line with the government’s 25 Year Environment Plan.
-Projects which incorporate this approach into the improvement or creation of community facilities that benefit the rural community and the wider environment and increase opportunities for local groups to operate and further invest back into the area will be prioritised.
+Investment will be prioritised for projects which reduce carbon emissions, create resilient infrastructure, improve and create facilities that benefit the rural community and the wider environment, and increase opportunities for local groups to operate and further invest back into the area.

 Grants cannot be used for the following: